 (3) The LTVs for each Class of Certificates were obtained for each Regular Distribution Date by dividing (i) the expected outstanding balance of such Class together with the expected outstanding balance of each other Class senior in right of payment to such Class after giving effect to the distributions expected to be made on such distribution date, by (ii) the assumed value of all of the Aircraft on such date based on the assumptions described above.
-For the purposes of these calculations it has been assumed that the first 12 Boeing 737-824 aircraft of the 15 Boeing 737-824 aircraft and the first 18 Boeing 737-924ER aircraft of the 24 Boeing 737-924ER aircraft from which Continental may choose are financed hereunder.
-The outstanding balances and LTVs of each Class of Certificates will change if the Trusts do not acquire Equipment Notes with respect to all the Aircraft.
-The LTVs will change if the Trusts acquire Equipment Notes with respect to all the Aircraft.
-The LTVs will change if the Trusts acquire Equipment Notes with respect to all the Aircraft.
+For the purposes of these calculations it has been assumed that the first 10 Boeing 737-824 aircraft of the 15 Boeing 737-824 aircraft and the first 15 Boeing 737-924ER aircraft of the 24 Boeing 737-924ER aircraft from which Continental may choose are financed hereunder.
+The outstanding balances and LTVs of each Class of Certificates will change if the Trusts do not acquire Equipment Notes with respect to the other aircraft from which Continental may choose.